ayuuushhh/advanced-python-notes/README.md

 `pip install -r requirements.txt`

 This command will ensure the automated installation of all stipulated dependencies.
+It is important to note this command will only work if you are in the root directory, else you can replace `requirements.txt` with your subjective directory for the file.

 Wishing you productive coding ahead!